Bruno Schulz: Literary references and biography

 Cynthia Ozick's 1987 novel, The Messiah of Stockholm, makes reference to Schulz's work.
 The story is of a Swedish man who's convinced that he is the son of Schulz, and comes into possession of what he believes to be a manuscript of Schulz's final project, The Messiah.
 Schulz's character appears again in Israeli novelist David Grossman's 1989 novel See Under: Love.
 In a chapter entitled "Bruno," the narrator imagines Schulz embarking on a phantasmagoric sea voyage rather than remaining in Drohobych to be killed.
 That entire novel has been described by Grossman as a tribute to Schulz.

 In the last chapter of Roberto Bolaño's 1996 novel Distant Star, the narrator, Arturo B, reads from a book titled The Complete Works of Bruno Schulz in a bar while waiting to confirm the identity of a Nazi-like character, Carlos Wieder, for a detective.
 When Wieder appears in the bar, the words of Schulz's stories '...had taken on a monstrous character that was almost intolerable' for Arturo B.

 Polish writer and critic Jerzy Ficowski spent sixty years researching and uncovering the writings and drawings of Schulz.
 His study, Regions of the Great Heresy, was published in an English translation in 2003, containing two additional chapters to the Polish edition; one on Schulz's lost work, Messiah, the other on the rediscovery of Schulz's murals.

 China Miéville's 2009 novel The City & the City begins with an epigraph from John Curran Davis's translation of Schulz's The Cinnamon Shops: "Deep inside the town there open up, so to speak, double streets, doppelgänger streets, mendacious and delusive streets".
 In addition to directly alluding to the dual nature of the cities in Miéville's novel, the epigraph also hints at the political implications of the book, since Schulz himself was murdered for appearing in the "wrong" quarter of the city.

-In 2010 Jonathan Safran Foer "wrote" his Tree of Codes by cutting into the pages of an English language edition of Schulz' The Street of Crocodiles thus creating a new text.
-In 2011, the Austrian Rock and Roll Band "Nebenjob" published the song "Wer erschoss Bruno Schulz?" ("who shot Bruno Schulz?"), a homage on the poet and accusation of the murderer, written by T.G.
+In 2010, Jonathan Safran Foer "wrote" his Tree of Codes by cutting into the pages of an English language edition of Schulz' The Street of Crocodiles thus creating a new text.
+In 2011, the Austrian Rock and Roll Band "Nebenjob" published the song "Wer erschoss Bruno Schulz?" ("who shot Bruno Schulz?"), a homage to the poet and accusation of the murderer, written by T.G.
 Huemer (see 'references' below).
-Schulz and The Street of Crocodiles are mentioned several times in 2005 novel The History of Love by Nicole Krauss, with a version of Schulz (having survived the Holocaust) playing a supporting role.
+Schulz and The Street of Crocodiles are mentioned several times in the 2005 novel The History of Love by Nicole Krauss, with a version of Schulz (having survived the Holocaust) playing a supporting role.